 We all know that running is good for your health, but it’s not necessarily for everyone.
 If you suffer from joint pain or just can’t stomach the thought of running, there are plenty of other ways to get the same health benefits from running without hitting the pavement.
-Here are 5 workouts you can add to your fitness routine to get all the same benefits to your body as running.
+Here are five workouts you can add to your fitness routine to get all the same benefits to your body as running.

 Taking a spin class or spending time on a fast-paced bike ride will do your body wonders.
-Like running, cycling is a great form of cardio and will help you to improve your endurance and boost your energy levels.
+Like running, cycling is a great form of cardio and will help you improve your endurance and boost your energy levels.

 If you can keep a moderate pace going, one hour of cycling can burn about 500 calories, which is more than an hour of light jogging!